Business Skills Every Proofreader Must Know

 To be in the game you have to stay on top of the game.
 It’s vital to continually grow your skills.
 Invest in training so you can branch into new areas and expand your services.

-Opportunities like my free workshop on how to proofread blog posts and books are excellent.
+Opportunities like my free course, Proofreading 101, are excellent.
 If you want to learn more you can sign up in the box below.

 To get into a certain niche, find ways to educate yourself about that specific area.
 For example, if you want to start proofreading law documents, consider taking a course in legal communication.
 Familiarize yourself with an industry if you want to expand your skills.
 People will be more likely to hire your services if you know their business and the language they use.